ModernVishwamithra/DevOps/Ansible/ReadMe.md

     --ansible -i invfile allservers -m user -a "name=testuser state=absent shell=/bin/bash" --become

+We can install packages using package module or you use shell module.
+The following command installs nginx server in all hosts.

+    -- ansible -i invfile allservers -m shell -a "apt install -y nginx" --become
 -----

 But to install softwares, running multiple commands at a time in the hosts we need to use a concept called `ansible-playbooks`.
 This is a file in which we use commands/keywords to execute the required scripts or functionality.
 This file extension may be in ``.ini`` or ``.yaml`` formats.
 Majority are using `.yaml` format, beacuse it is easy to read and write keywords.
 Also supports many features just like json.